GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### To be successful, you want to surround yourself with very talented folks whose skills blend very well.
-That’s the secret of success.
+> ### A distributed system is one in which the failure of a computer you didn’t even know existed can render your own computer unusable.
 >
-> ~ *John Warnock*
+> ~ *Leslie Lamport*

 ---
 ## 🏎 Quick Facts